-- The high levels of amylin in the beta cells allows amyloid to deposit, further disrupting the ability of these cells to produce and regulate insulin.
-As the problem progresses non-insulin dependent diabetes eventually progresses, and at some point in time, the symptoms of diabetes mellitus appear.
+The high levels of amylin in the beta cells allows amyloid to deposit, further disrupting the ability of these cells to produce and regulate insulin.
+As the problem progresses, non-insulin dependent diabetes eventually appears, and at some point in time, the symptoms of diabetes mellitus appear.

 Most people are familiar with the classification scheme used in human medicine.
 Even though the disease is similar in people and pets, the human classification scheme does not always correlate with diabetes mellitus in cats.
 Differentiating between Type I and Type II in cats can be difficult.

 Has similarities to insulin dependent or juvenile onset diabetes mellitus.
 Most commonly occurs in middle aged cats.
 Insulin is needed to treat the problem.
 This is also known as insulin dependent diabetes mellitus (IDDM).

 Similar to adult onset or non-insulin dependent in humans.
 Obesity is a significant risk factor.
 Insulin is not needed in all cases.
 Type II cats can become Type I cats when exposed to significant stress.
 Fortunately, when the stress is resolved they can revert back to Type II.
 This is also known as non-insulin dependent diabetes mellitus (NIDDM).